StackItHQ/pes-siddarthpai/README.md

 ## Challenges and Solutions

-1. **Data Type Consistency**: Ensured consistent data types between Google Sheets and PostgreSQL by implementing strict type checking and conversion.
+1. **Data Type Consistency**: When I first started out, I realised that google sheets doesn't have type checking and that I had to ensure type checking.
+I then Ensured consistent data types between Google Sheets and PostgreSQL by implementing strict type checking and conversion.

 2. **Scopes**: I had to understand how scopes works in google sheets as I need to give read and write permission to read and edit the sheet respectively.